A few days ago, I received a tweet from Sean Malarkey regarding a worrisome observation:

 And if you are a consultant managing several clients, it can also be frustrating trying to keep track of several clients.
 Unless you own several laptops, you will need to use a different browser app to manage each client.

 Creating Unique Firefox Browser Profiles That Don’t Share Data

 Here’s the way to get around this limitation.
 Check this out.

 Right click on your Firefox desktop shortcut and change the application target from this:

 “C:Program FilesMozilla Firefoxfirefox.exe”

 “C:Program FilesMozilla Firefoxfirefox.exe” -p -no-remote

-The “-p” pulls up the Firefox profile manager before running the browser, giving you the ability to setup and run separate Firefox users profiles and the “-no-remote” keeps everything separate so that no login, application, or security information is shared between browser windows.
+The “-p” pulls up the Firefox profile manager before running the browser, giving you the ability to setup and run separate Firefox users profiles.
+The “-no-remote” switch causes the browser to keep everything separate.
+This means no login, application, or security information is shared between browser windows.

 Now, when you double click the desktop shortcut, instead of popping up the Firefox browser window, the profile manager pops up

 From here, as you can see, I can open one of several Firefox profiles that I’ve created or I can create a new one: